Settings

 Follow my location - turn 'follow me' mode on and off Optimise for Retina devices - this improves image quality for some Apple devices with Retina screens.

-Everyone hates ads, but LIDARfinder costs money to develop and run.
+Everyone hates ads, but LiDARFinder costs money to develop and run.
 The ad bar at the bottom of the screen helps keep the site going.
 Please consider purchasing something to support us :-)

 Problems?
 Drop us a line at [email protected]